– Hugh Milne, The Milne Institute, Inc.

 I graduated from the Seattle Institute of Oriental Medicine with a Master’s degree in Acupuncture and Oriental Medicine.
 I am currently available for acupuncture and craniosacral sessions in Seattle.

-LICENCES, EDUCATION & TRAINING
+LICENSES, EDUCATION & TRAINING

 WA State Acupuncture Lic # AC60503724